Find Grad Schools

 • Preventive Medicine Officer

 In 2016, there was an estimated number of 372,400 jobs in the United States for Preventive Medicine Physician.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Preventive Medicine Physician by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+The BLS estimates 14,300 yearly job openings in this field.

 undefined